 - Swimming pool

-Although you can self-cater, Naveen, the villa’s English-speaking cook, is on-hand to make breakfast, lunch and dinner, so you might as well have a complete holiday!
+The villa’s English-speaking cook, is on-hand to make breakfast, lunch and dinner for a complete holiday!
 All groceries are priced at cost and meals are served family-style, with everyone sharing dishes.
-Naveen buys fresh stocks at Galle’s markets daily after taking your orders for lunch and dinner.
+The cook buys fresh produce at Galle’s markets daily after taking your orders for lunch and dinner.

 Breakfast (included in the rates) can be Western or Sri Lankan, accompanied by buffalo curd and honey (which also makes a great dessert), tropical fruits and cereals or museli.
-We woke to a cooked breakfast of eggs, toast and bacon washed down with Naveen's special mixed fruit juice.
-The Sri Lankan option includes vegetarian curries, a fish or chicken curry and string hoppers (steamed vermicelli-like rice flour nests).
+We woke to a cooked breakfast of eggs, toast and bacon washed down with special mixed tropical fruit juice.
+The Sri Lankan option includes yummy vegetarian curries, a fish or chicken curry and string hoppers (steamed vermicelli-like rice flour nests).

 Lunches and dinners can be as light or as indulgent as you’d like; the menu lists plenty of local fish and seafood, plus veggie options.
 Expect plenty of delicious Sri Lankan curries, along with Western options if you prefer.
 For lunch, we had a delicious herb-encrusted coral fish with a lightly dressed salad.
 In the evening, deep fried fish balls (very moreish!) were paired with pre-dinner drinks, and our 3-course dinner included a delicious coq au riesling (with crispy roast potatoes) and a wicked chocolate mousse.